Get In Touch

 30 High Protein Foods in Nigeria

-While protein can be found in small amounts of various foods, the foods on this list are rich in protein that is better at nourishing your body.
-Let’s dive in.
+While protein can be found in small amounts in various foods, the foods on this list are some of the highest in protein, which are better at nourishing your body.

 1. Beans/Moi Moi/Akara